blade-ui-kit/demo/README.md

 ## Installation

-1. Clone this repository locally with `git clone git@github.com:blade-ui-kit/blade-ui-kit-example.git blade-ui-kit-example`
+1. Clone this repository locally with `git clone git@github.com:blade-ui-kit/demo.git blade-ui-kit-demo`
 2. Setup a local database called `laravel`
 3. Copy the `.env.example` file to `.env` and fill in the database credentials
 4. Install the PHP dependencies with `composer install`